CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Active-Active-Mode.md

 {{< img src = "/images/cumulus-linux/vxlan-active-active-example.png" >}}
 <!-- vale on -->
-The VXLAN interfaces are configured with individual IP addresses, which `clagd` changes to anycast upon MLAG peering.
+The VXLAN interfaces have individual IP addresses, which `clagd` changes to anycast upon MLAG peering.

 ### FRRouting Configuration

 You can configure the layer 3 fabric using {{<link url="Border-Gateway-Protocol-BGP" text="BGP">}}
 or {{<link url="Open-Shortest-Path-First-OSPF" text="OSPF">}}.
 The following example uses BGP unnumbered.
-The MLAG switch configuration for the topology above is shown below.
-The exit leafs are not shown in this configuration for simplicity.
+For simplicity, the example does not show the exit leafs.

 ### Layer 3 IP Addressing